hmcts/ccpay-bubble/projects/fee-register-search/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.0.

+# Module usage

+To use the view payment module, firstly build the fee-register-search module (see below) and include the `FeeRegisterSearchModule` in the consuming module's declartions and imports array.
+The `pay-fee-register-search` will be available to the consuming module's components which can rendered in a template like so `<pay-fee-register-search [APIRoot]="" (selectedFeeEvent)=""></pay-fee-register-search>`.

+@Input - `[APIRoot]`: String - The API address used to conduct a GET request to retrive fees.
+@Output - `(selectedFeeEvent)`: Fee Object - Emits a fee object on selection of a paticular fee.

 ## Code scaffolding

 Run `ng generate component component-name --project fee-register-search` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project fee-register-search`.